khaoula051999/test-jenkins/README.md

-#this is khaouala abouelfadl first test
+# This is khaouala abouelfadl first test
-##we ganna test our first job in this server
+## We ganna test our first job in this server